Professional Services · Revenue & Growth

 In one sentence

-AI-native lead qualification for consulting is a phased engagement (Discovery 2 weeks → Build 9 weeks → Run continuous (integration-heavy)) that ships a production workflow on top of knowledge bases and CRM, moves speed to lead by −77% against the consulting baseline, and is operated under revenue & growth governance from day one.
+AI-native lead qualification for consulting A phased engagement that ships a production lead qualification workflow on top of knowledge bases and CRM, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on speed to lead: −77%.

 Key facts